jennalandy/gridsemblefdr/README.md

 The hyperparameter sets considered are set to the default grid values in the functions `build_locfdr_grid`, `build_fdrtool_grid`, and `build_qvalue_grid`.

-If a user wants a more personalized set of hyperparameters considered, they can build their own grids of options with these functions, or even exclude one of the three package from the ensemble entirely.
-Further, for continuous hyperparameters such as `pct_range`, the user can choose for the grid to be filled in with equally-spaced values (`method = 'grid'`), or with uniformly sampled values (`method = 'random'`).
+If a user wants a more personalized set of hyperparameters considered, they can build their own grids of options with these functions.
+Options for categorical variables are specified as a vector of unspecified length.
+Ranges for continuous variables are specified as a vector of two values: `c(min, max)`.

+Grids can be built such that continuous hyperprameters are chosen as equally-spaced values (`method = 'grid'`), or with uniformly-sampled values (`method = 'random'`).

 ```{r eval = FALSE}
 my_locfdr_grid <- build_locfdr_grid(